Nachos25/Universityproject/README.md

 uvicorn main:app --reload
 ```

-You aare able to use this website :)
+You are able to use this website :)